60355322264/governance/wg-api/spec-documents/login-item-api.md

 * `openAtLogin` boolean - `true` if the app is set to open at login.
 * `openAsHidden` boolean _macOS_ - `true` if the app is set to open as hidden at login.
 This does not work on macOS 13 and up.
 * `wasOpenedAtLogin` boolean _macOS_ - `true` if the app was opened at login automatically.
-This setting is not available on [MAS builds][mas-builds] or on macOS 13 and up.
+This setting is not available on MAS builds or on macOS 13 and up.
 * `wasOpenedAsHidden` boolean _macOS_ - `true` if the app was opened as a hidden login item.
 This indicates that the app should not open any windows at startup.
-This setting is not available on [MAS builds][mas-builds] or on macOS 13 and up.
+This setting is not available on MAS builds or on macOS 13 and up.
 * `restoreState` boolean _macOS_ - `true` if the app was opened as a login item that should restore the state from the previous session.
 This indicates that the app should restore the windows that were open the last time the app was closed.
-This setting is not available on [MAS builds][mas-builds] or on macOS 13 and up.
+This setting is not available on MAS builds or on macOS 13 and up.
 * `status` string _macOS_ - can be one of `not-registered`, `enabled`, `requires-approval`, or `not-found`.
+Only available on macOS 13 and above.
 * `executableWillLaunchAtLogin` boolean _Windows_ - `true` if app is set to open at login and its run key is not deactivated.
 This differs from `openAtLogin` as it ignores the `args` option, this property will be true if the given executable would be launched at login with **any** arguments.
 * `launchItems` Object[] _Windows_
   * `name` string _Windows_ - name value of a registry entry.